Kitware/vtp-web-viewer/README.md

 ## Supported VTP File Types

+The given mesh file should have a point data array named `'RGB'`.

 || Appended | Ascii | Binary |
 |------|----|----|----|
 | None | ✅ | ✅ | ✅ |